-We conduct certain of our operations in Israel and therefore our results may be adversely affected by political, economic and military instability in Israel and the region, including the evolving conflict in Israel and surrounding region.
-The conflict between Israel and Hamas, primarily within Gaza, has increased global economic and political uncertainty.
+We conduct certain of our operations in Israel and therefore our results may be adversely affected by political, economic and military instability and conflict in Israel and the surrounding region.
+This evolving conflict has increased global economic and political uncertainty.
 There is still uncertainty regarding the extent to which the war and its broader macroeconomic implications will impact our operations in Israel.
 We will continue to evaluate the extent to which this may impact our business, financial condition, or results of operations.
 These and other uncertainties could result in changes to our current expectations.

-See "Risk Factors - Risks Relating to Our Business - We conduct certain of our operations in Israel and therefore our results may be adversely affected by political, economic and military instability in Israel and the surrounding region.." in our Annual Report on Form 10-K.
+See "Risk Factors - Risks Relating to Our Business - We conduct certain of our operations in Israel and therefore our results may be adversely affected by political, economic and military instability in Israel and the surrounding region." in our Annual Report on Form 10-K.